WR117H/WiFiPortal/README.md

 ## Getting Started

-Follow these steps to set up the WiFi captive portal on your ESP32-S2 Mini:
+Follow these steps to set up the WiFi captive portal on your ESP8266:

 1. Clone or download this repository to your local machine.